tomasszabo/devops-custom-managed-image/pipeline.md

 4. Choose branch `main` and path `/images.CI/linux-and-win/azure-pipelines/windows2022.yml`.
 5. We need to configure variable group prior to running this pipeline, therefore under button `Run` choose option `Save`.

-> NOTE: Only `windows2022.yml` was adapted for building images using this manual.
+> NOTE: Only `windows2022.yml` and `windows2019.yaml` were adapted for building images using this manual.
 Other YAML files must be adapted prior running DevOps pipelines.

 ## 4. Configure variable group